Hagood Clarke

-Hagood Clarke, III (born June 14, 1942) is an American former college and professional football player who was a defensive back in the American Football League (AFL) for five seasons during the 1960s.
-Clarke played college football for the University of Florida, and thereafter, he played professionally for the Buffalo Bills of the AFL.
+Hagood Clarke, III (born June 14, 1942) is an American former professional football player who was a defensive back for five seasons in the American Football League (AFL) during the 1960s.
+Clarke played college football for the Florida Gators, and thereafter, he played professionally for the Buffalo Bills of the AFL.

 Early life

-Clarke was born in Atlanta, Georgia in 1942.
+Clarke was born in Atlanta, Georgia, in 1942.
 For his high school education, he attended Baylor School in Chattanooga, Tennessee, where he played high school football for the Baylor School Tigers.

 College career

-Clarke attended the University of Florida in Gainesville, Florida, where he was a walk-on player for coach Ray Graves' Florida Gators football team from 1961 to 1963.
+Clarke attended the University of Florida in Gainesville, Florida, where he was a walk-on player for coach Ray Graves' Gators teams from 1961 to 1963.
 Clarke played both ways for the Gators, playing halfback on offense and safety on defense.
 Memorably, he caught a nineteen-yard touchdown pass to clinch the Gators' 17–7 upset win over the ninth-ranked Penn State Nittany Lions in the 1962 Gator Bowl, intercepted a third-quarter Joe Namath pass to help preserve a 10–6 upset of the third-ranked Alabama Crimson Tide in Tuscaloosa in 1963, and ran for a seventy-yard touchdown to provide the margin of victory in the Gators' 27–21 win over the Miami Hurricanes later that same season.
 He was also the Gators' principal punter in 1962, with forty-six punts for 1,884 yards (and average of 41.0 yards per kick).
 Clarke led the Gators in punt return yardage in 1961 and 1962, and was the recipient of the Gators' Fergie Ferguson Award, recognizing the "senior football player who displays outstanding leadership, courage and character," in 1963.

 Clarke graduated from the University of Florida with a bachelor's degree in business administration in 1965, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."